logphile/logphile.github.io/_posts/2023-12-19-install-bicep.md

 <br>

-## Setup a Bicep Developer Environment
+## Setting Up an Azure Bicep Developer Environment

 Azure Bicep was announced at Ignite 2020.
 Bicep is Microsoft's (DSL) Domain-Specific Language that maps 1-to-1 with (ARM) Azure Resource Manager templates.
 Over the years, ARM templates have become increasingly complex and burdensome.
 Bicep is Microsoft's answer to this problem.